 Camilla’s filter looks neat and clean despite a lot of filter options thanks to the 2-column layout.

 The default design of the mobile devices is not made for mobile commerce or your brand, so it has many drawbacks and doesn't match the overall styling.

 Yummy Bazaar uses the native UI on iPhone for the sorting list, which blocks one-third of the mobile viewport.
 The sorting list on Headphone Zone, on the other hand, has a custom design, which goes in harmony with the site.

 Before you leave

-If you want to learn more design tips for site search and filter on desktop, check out 5 Best UI/UX Practices For Your Filter Design
+Looking for more design tips for site search and filter on desktop?
+Check out 5 Best UI/UX Practices For Your Filter Design